Tinnitus: symptom or disease and how it’s both

 - Other medical problems including high blood pressure, cardiovascular disease, anemia and diabetes

-Tinnitus is a disease
+Tinnitus as a disease

 In other cases, tinnitus is so chronic and debilitating it can cause other health problems including stress, anxiety, insomnia, depression and even thoughts of suicide.
 While it isn’t curable, it can be managed, even in these extreme situations.

 Dr. James Henry, a research scientist at the National Center for Rehabilitative Auditory Research at the VA Medical Center in Portland, Ore. has developed five progressive treatment protocols to help veterans with chronic cases of tinnitus manage their condition.
-In an Oct.
-28, 2013 post published by Psychology Today, Dr. Henry describes his five-step Progressive Tinnitus Management Program.
+In a 2013 post published by Psychology Today, Dr. Henry describes his five-step Progressive Tinnitus Management Program.
 While levels one and two deal with getting patients to hearing healthcare providers and treating any detected hearing loss, level three focuses on showing patients how to use sound, relaxation exercises and diversion activities to manage their tinnitus.
 Dr. Henry said 95 percent of those attending the level three workshops succeed in managing their tinnitus.